 What Are Balance Sheet Accounts?

 As a small business owner, you’re probably familiar with using folders—and maybe even file cabinets—to keep your documents organized.
 Your balance sheet uses a similar system, only instead of folders, it’s separated by accounts.
-So, what types of accounts are on the balance sheet?
+So, what accounts are on a balance sheet?

 Your balance sheet accounts list, will include: